AyanKhanngr/yunikomba/README.md

 | `source_unit` | String | Source unit of source value for conversion to target unit. |
 | `target_unit` | String | Target unit for conversion of source value from source unit. |

+Yunicomba's response to a well-formed request includes `target_value`, which contains the converted source value.

 If you omit a key in your request, Yunicomba responds with a `400`, and `error.details` provides a list of missing keys.

 ## Example